Mathew-O-2026/study-timer/README.md

 # Study Timer

-This is a simple study timer made with HTML, CSS, and JavaScript.
 It lets you enter a number of minutes and count down while you work.
 You can start, pause, and reset the timer at any time.

 ---